A New “Hippy ‘Harp”

 The National Dulcimer Museum

 We recently visited The American Folk Music School/The National Dulcimer Museum in Trenton, Ohio.
 There, the owner/director Vickey Lovitt Sasser has curated a wonderful collection of Appalachian Mountain dulcimers and other stringed folk instruments.
-Spanning generations, over one hundred and thirty instruments tell the stories of dulcimers and their makers with examples and from the early 19th century to contemporary builders.
+Spanning generations, over one hundred and thirty instruments tell the stories of dulcimers and their makers with examples from the early 19th century to contemporary builders.

 In my travels, I seek out museums that display stringed instruments and am often disappointed at meager offerings that are always behind glass.
 Here, we spent an enjoyable afternoon with the knowledgeable Ms Sasser examining the numbered instruments and reading about them in corresponding notebooks.
 Other patrons were sharing stories and some even brought their own acquisitions for Ms Sasser to identify.